Skip to content

 Should I add a safari to a Cape Town trip?

 Yes, if the wider South Africa route supports it.
-The city pairs well with wildlife travel elsewhere in the country.
+The city pairs well with wildlife travel elsewhere in the country because the contrast between urban coastline and safari is so strong.
+It works best when the route allows each part enough time instead of squeezing safari into one exhausted final day.

 Join the conversation